mdhcodes/virtual-museum-visit/README.md

 Together, let’s bring art to anyone anywhere anytime.

-This project will utilize Python, Django, and JavaScript along with other technologies as needed to create a virtual walk through a Smithsonian Museum art exhibit.
+This project will utilize Python, Django, and JavaScript along with other technologies as needed to create a virtual Smithsonian Museum art exhibit.

 The resources for this website will be gathered from the Smithsonian Open Access Project.

 [Smithsonian Open Access Link]https://www.si.edu/openaccess

 [Click here to sign up for an API Key]https://api.data.gov/signup/

 [Click here to view Museum Query Parameter Examples]https://www.postman.com/opamcurators/workspace/open-access-museums/request/1501710-f087ad7e-88db-4eab-b980-fdc09eba6ba4